SDU-eScience/UCloud/backend/service-common/wiki/micro/rpc_http.md

 | `+"Header"` | Requires the `"Header"` to be present (any value accepted) |
 | `+boundTo(header: String, prop)` | Binds the `header` to `prop` |

+__Note:__ When using the `boundTo()` function, header values will be serialized and deserialized as Base64.
+This is done to ensure that any value can be put into the header safely.

 ## `body`

 Defines how the message should be parsed from the HTTP request body.
 At the moment this will only read JSON messages.